LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ## Establishing The Character’s Lore.

-With these steps we will establish the character alongside their backstory, traits, appearance and more!
+With these steps, we will establish the character alongside their backstory, traits, appearance and more!

 ## Step #3 = The Great Spoiler Warning.